ezyang/ghstack/README.md

    number, so we have no idea what it's going to be until we open the pull request, but we can't open the pull request without a branch.

+## Ripley Cupboard

+Channeling Conor McBridge, this section documents mistakes worth mentioning.

+**Non-stack mode.**  ghstack processes your entire stack when it uploads updates, but it doesn't have to be that way; you could imagine that you could ask ghstack to only process the topmost commit and leave the rest alone.
+An easy and attractive looking way of doing this is to edit the stack selection algorithm to look a single commit, rather than all the commits from merge-base to head.

+This sounds OK but you try it and you realize two things:

+1. This is wrong, if you exclude the commits before your commit you'll end up with a base commit based on the "literal" commit in your Git repository.
+But this has no relationship with the base commit that was previously uploaded, which was synthetically constructed.

+2. You also have do extra work to pull out an up to date stack to write into the pull request body.

+So, this is not impossible to do, but it will need some work.
+You have to work out what the real base commit is, whether or not you need to advance it, and also rewrite the stack rendering code.